zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 [![big.png]({{site.url}}/assets/renderdoc/big.png)]({{site.url}}/assets/renderdoc/big.png)

 These vertex inputs are too big.
 Probably.
-I don't have any proof that they're not supposed to be non-normalized floats, but probably they aren't.
+I don't have any proof that they're not supposed to be non-normalized floats, but probably they aren't, because who uses non-normalized floats?